A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting bone.

 Primary hyperparathyroidism is usually treated by surgically removing one or more of the parathyroid glands.
 The goal is to remove all parathyroid tissue that is producing excess hormone.
 Surgery is successful in almost 90% of cases.

-The syndrome of familial hypocalciuric hypercalcemia is another hereditary disorder that results from the parathyroid glands underestimating the amount of calcium in the blood and, in response, mistakenly secreting too much parathyroid hormone.
+The syndrome of familial hypocalciuric hypercalcemia is a hereditary disorder that results from the parathyroid glands underestimating the amount of calcium in the blood and, in response, mistakenly secreting too much parathyroid hormone.
 Parathyroid surgery is not useful in this disorder, and other treatment is usually not needed.

 Hypercalcemia often causes few symptoms.
 The earliest symptoms of hypercalcemia are usually constipation, nausea, vomiting, abdominal pain, and loss of appetite.
 People may excrete abnormally large amounts of urine, resulting in dehydration and increased thirst.